aarpon/hrm_docs/docs/admin/create_database.rst

     # start the mysql command line client and connect as root:
     mysql -u root -p
+    # Create the database if it does not exist yet:
+    CREATE DATABASE hrm CHARACTER SET utf8;
     # now from within the client, create the database user:
     CREATE USER 'hrm'@'localhost' IDENTIFIED BY 'dbpasswd';
     # grant permissions to the user: